NikolasEnt/NikolasEnt.github.io/_posts/2024-02-12-Extrinsic-camera-parameters-initialization.md

 Despite the simplicity of the homography-based approach concept and its mathematical correctness, in reality, the approach is less accurate in real-world scenarios as data compression to a single homography matrix can lead to significant loss of information.
 The homography-based approach can be useful when only 4-5 points are available for calibration, but in real-world cases, the OpenCV-based method or Zhang's algorithm in general is more suitable and adds a lot of flexibility regarding additional value computations, such as distortion estimation.
 On the other hand, homography-based methods are widely used in deep-learning-based camera calibration methods due to their simplicity of representation and ease of application for many other relevant tasks, such as camera-to-camera calibration in multiview systems or rough estimation of an object's position on the ground when precision is less important.
 For further details on the deep-learning-based methods, there is a great survey [6].

 More complicated pipelines may use a combination of the approaches to get the best from both methods.
-Extra heuristics and data processing techniques, especially for data cleaning and refinement, could be used to achieve the best possible result.
+Extra heuristics and data processing techniques, especially for data cleaning and refinement, can be used to achieve the best possible result.

 ## References: